Welcome to today's edition of the Rush 24-7 podcast.

 Rather, he may only have intercourse with just one.

-So this is this this is Yeah.
+So this is right, right?

 You could.

-And yet, according to the State Department, one of their great successes is this year is peace and security in Syria.
+And yet, according to the State Department, one of their great successes is this year is Peace and Security in Syria.